Cardiac catheterization: Shunt evaluation

 Cardiac shunts can be evaluated through catheterization.
 Using oxygen as a marker, the oxygen saturation of blood can be sampled at various locations in and around the heart.
 For example, a left-to-right atrial septal defect will show a marked increase in oxygen saturation in the right atrium, ventricle, and pulmonary artery as compared to the mixed venous oxygen saturation from the oxygenated blood from the lungs mixing into the venous return to the heart.
 Utilizing the Fick principle, the ratio of blood flow in the lungs (Qp) and system circulations (Qs) can calculate the Qp:Qs ratio.
 Elevation of the Qp:Qs ratio above 1.5 to 2.0 suggests that there is a hemodynamically significant left-to-right shunt (such that the blood flow through the lungs is 1.5 to 2.0 times more than the systemic circulation).
 This ratio can be evaluated non-invasively with echocardiography too, however.

 A "shunt run" is often done when evaluating for a shunt by taking blood samples from superior vena cava (SVC), inferior vena cava (IVC), right atrium, right ventricle, pulmonary artery, and system arterial.
 Abrupt increases in oxygen saturation support a left-to-right shunt and lower than normal systemic arterial oxygen saturation supports a right-to-left shunt.
 Samples from the SVC & IVC are used to calculate mixed venous oxygen saturation.

 Ventriculography

 By injecting contrast into the left ventricle, the outline of the ventricle can be measured in both systole and diastole to estimate the ejection fraction (a marker of heart function).
 Due to the high contrast volumes and injection pressures, this is often not performed unless other, non-invasive methods are not acceptable, not possible, or conflicting.

-Percutaneous aortic valve replacement
+Percutaneous or transcutaneous aortic valve replacement (TAVR)

 Advancements in cardiac catheterization have permitted replacement of heart valves by means of blood vessels.
 This method allows valve replacement without open heart surgery and can be performed on people who are high-risk for such a surgery.